I Can Help.

 If I don't take your health insurance, check with them to see if they offer an 'out-of-network' benefit.
 If so, you may be eligible to be reimbursed by your health insurance provider for a portion of the fees you pay for therapy service.
 In such cases, you and I would work out a private-pay arrangement, and you would then submit 'superbill' paperwork I will provide you (documenting the work we do) to your insurance plan and they will reimburse you directly.

 You might still have some concern as to whether I’ll be the right therapist for you.
 If that’s the case, let me set your mind at ease with the following Money-Back Guarantee (only valid for new private pay patients):

-Let’s meet for up to two therapy sessions at no risk to you whatsoever.
+Let’s meet for an initial therapy session at no risk to you whatsoever.

-If at the end of the second session you do not feel that I’m the right therapist for you, I will refund to you all fees you have paid for those two therapy sessions AND I will help you to locate a different therapist who may better meet your needs.
+If at the end of your initial session you do not feel that I’m the right therapist for you, I will refund to you all fees you have paid for this session AND I will help you to locate a different therapist who may better meet your needs.
 Please note, this guarantee is only valid for new private-pay clients.

 1402 Park Street, STE G